-The Smith Lab opened its doors in the Department of Wildlife, Fish, and Conservation Biology at UC Davis in January 2020.
-I am recruiting graduate students who respect diverse perspectives, are interested in applying ecological theory to wildlife conservation, have demonstrated excellent quantitative and writing skills, and thrive in both team-based and independent work environments.
+The Smith Lab is situated in the Department of Wildlife, Fish, and Conservation Biology at UC Davis.
+Successful applicants to our group respect diverse perspectives, are interested in applying ecological theory to wildlife conservation, have demonstrated excellent quantitative and writing skills, and thrive in both team-based and independent work environments.
+Prospective graduate students can apply to the group through either the Graduate Group in Ecology or the Animal Behavior Graduate Group.

 Although I will offer partial funding support to admitted students whenever possible, I encourage all prospective students to pursue internal and external funding opportunities available to them.
 Many of the below fellowships are available to students who are not yet accepted to a graduate program.